 Project EGG is an object measuring 5 x 4 x 3 meters, composed of 4760 uniquely shaped stones, 3D-printed by Studio Michiel van der Kley together with hundreds of co-creators all over the world.
 The largest 3D-printing community art project so far.
 A new way of creating and collaborating.

 You could call Project EGG a poetic pavilion.
-The building has an organic form and structure where the floor, walls and ceiling fully and seamlessly merge.
+The building has an organic form and structure where the floor, walls, and ceiling fully and seamlessly merge.
 It has been constructed with 4760 open, elegantly designed stones, each one’s shape unique.
-Many small elements together forming a large structure, as in the objects from nature that designer Michiel van der Kley likes to look at, such as crocodile skin, corn cobs, coral.
-He finds in these a language of segmentation which he merges with the possibilities of desktop 3D-printing; when you see a large object as the total of many small elements the potential is limitless.
-The material is new, PLA, re-usable and biodegradable.
-Also the way this object is produced is new; not by a factory but by a community.
+Many small elements together form a large structure, as in the objects from nature that designer Michiel van der Kley likes to look at, such as crocodile skin, corn cobs, coral.
+He finds in these a language of segmentation which he merges with the possibilities of desktop 3D printing; when you see a large object as the total of many small elements the potential is limitless.
+The material is new, PLA, reusable and biodegradable.
+Also, the way this object is produced is new; not by a factory but by a community.

 During the next two years, Studio Michiel van der Kley wants to show Project EGG all over the world.
 A tour is in the planning.
-Meanwhile research is ongoing, such as the into finding the best material in which to execute Project EGG for an outdoor setting.
+Meanwhile, research is ongoing, such as finding the best material in which to execute Project EGG for an outdoor setting.

 > Via Contemporist